Saint Augustine Florida

 The living are sometimes shoved by an unseen presence just outside the cannon powder room, which was another place where prisoners were sealed up and left to die.

-An apparition of a soldier on night duty is seen walking along a wall of the Castillo de San Marcos with a lantern.
+The apparition of a soldier on night duty has been seen walking along a wall of the Castillo de San Marcos with a lantern.

-Footsteps are heard of soldiers running around the courtyard, sometimes aggressively running right up to people.
+Footsteps have been heard of soldiers running around the courtyard, sometimes aggressively close to people.

 Still Incarcerated

-An apparition of an executed English pirate Andrew Ransen as been seen at the wall where he was grouted (slowly strangled to death with a rope; not a pleasant way to die).
+The apparition of an executed English pirate, Andrew Ransen, has been seen at the wall where he was garrotted (slowly strangled to death with a rope; not a pleasant way to die).

-A head of an Indian is seen floating around the walls of the courtyard, looking displeased.
+The head of an Indian has been seen floating around the walls of the courtyard, looking displeased.

 An angry spectral prisoner who was locked up in a dark cell is stuck in this world.
 He attacked a psychic who walked into his cell.

-People feel cold unseen presences in the canon powder room cell, where these spirits were sealed up and forgotten.
+People feel cold unseen presences in the cannon powder room cell, where these spirits were sealed up and forgotten.

 In other places of incarceration, people feel spectral cold air go right through them.